- Next Start Date: September 2021

-As a student of SAE’s brand new, 3-year game art diploma course, you will learn to create 2D and 3D creatures and environments by sketching, drawing and digital modelling in industry-standard technology.
+As a student of SAE’s specialized 3-year Game Art Diploma course, you will learn to create 2D and 3D creatures and environments for mobile and Triple-A games by sketching, drawing and digital modelling in industry-standard technology.
 The skills you will acquire during this course, together with the portfolio you will be creating throughout it, will prove fundamental during your first steps into the game industry.

 - Dennis Boersma

 - Dennis Boersma is very driven with everything that has to do with games.
 He is the head lecturer of the Games & Animation departments and he also plays an important peer role in the curriculum development team.
 Any information that relates to games and computers he absorbs through (brain) osmosis thereby having a vast library of information on what you can do with them, how to make them and how to train students to become the best game makers.
 He does this best by teaching the students, specializing in topics in 3ds Max, Unity 3D, C#, Java, Photoshop.
 He teaches with a lot of energy, enthusiasm, and humor and is always looking for some course feedback.
 This way he stays in continuous connection with the students, what they've learned and how they are picking up the course content.
 Besides working for SAE he works for other companies and works on extensive personal projects, so he can have an outlet for his creativity and put his knowledge into practice.
 Last but not least, Dennis is a Unity Certified Trainer.